|

 feasible.
 The true economic feasibility will not be known until just before the

 shovel is put in the ground.
-It is easy to see the economic difficulty of these

 make these projects feasible.
 However, I believe that, regardless of who